Nord-Rana Municipality Explained

 Municipal council

 The municipal council Norwegian: (Herredsstyre) of Nord-Rana was made up of 35 representatives that were elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The tables below show the historical composition of the council by political party.

 Mayors